About Teaching English in Russia

 These will vary from employer to employer, but the most common requirements are:

 - Native speaker

 - Bachelor’s degree (sometimes preferred but not required)

 Most schools and employers require their teachers to be TEFL certified and having one will certainly give you an advantage over those without, both in the job hunt and pay.
-If you’re a native speaker you may still find work without TEFL certification, but having one prepares you well for the world of teaching English, especially in a country which loves their grammar!
+If you’re a native speaker you may still find work without TEFL certification, but having one prepares you well for the world of teaching English, especially in a country that loves their grammar!

 Having a bachelor’s degree (in any subject) is sometimes preferred by employers, but isn’t always required.
 If you have yet to obtain a degree, or not planning on getting one, Russia could still be a good option for you as an English teacher.
 While having one will certainly boost your CV, not having one won’t stop you from securing work due to the high demand for teachers.
 If you don’t have a degree, a TEFL certification is recommended as this will give you access to more jobs.

 Similar to Colombia, teaching English in Russia will allow you to live comfortably and break even.
 If you’re working full time and are pretty frugal with your money, you may even manage to save a tiny bit!
 Pay will vary depending on employer, qualifications and experience, but on average an English teacher will earn USD $1,000 to $1,500 per month.

 Private language schools tend to be a popular choice for English teachers in Russia, especially those starting out.
 They often require you to be TEFL qualified, but there are exceptions.
 Average monthly salary is typically between $1000 and $1200 USD a month, depending on experience.
 Some language schools will offer shared accommodation and a stipend for airfare, so it is well worth researching the schools that do offer these.